Antonio López (shipwreck): Loss

-Claudio López Bru (1853–1925), Antonio López y López' son, then owner and president of the company, sent a telegram to the ship's captain saying:
+Claudio López Bru (1853–1925), Antonio López López' son, then owner and president of the company, sent a telegram to the ship's captain saying:

 Es preciso que haga usted llegar el cargamento a Puerto Rico aunque se pierda el barco.
 (You must get your cargo to Puerto Rico, even if the ship were lost.)

 Captain Ramón Acha Caamaño was given charge of salvaging the ship's cargo.
 His men quickly salved nearly all of it.
 Only some minor articles and one cannon that had fallen overboard during salvage work were lost.